-It’s been exactly 15 years since I last visited Disney.
-I planned this trip knowing it may be another 15 years before we visit these Florida parks again.
+When people plan a trip to Orlando, it is usually to visit Disney.
+Universal Studios is also a big priority.
 As a family, we are a pretty driven, goal-oriented sort.
-I knew we could see both Universal parks and two of the Disney parks -kamikaze style.
+I knew we could see both Disney World and Universal Studios kamikaze style.
 Here’s how we did Disney and Universal in one trip while maintaining our sanity and loving every minute of it.

 Disney and Universal in One Trip: The Details